-There are 16 marine finfish farms within 5 kilometres of the shellfish area.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with these finfish farms and the WFD status of the marine water body within which they are located is 'high'.
-Therefore, these finfish farms are unlikely to be affecting shellfish water quality in this shellfish area.
+There is 1 salmon farm within this designated shellfish area.
+Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with this salmon farm.
+Therefore, it is unlikely to be affecting shellfish water quality in this shellfish area.